1raya/Deep-Learning-Techniques-for-Weeds-Detection/README.md

 ### Research objectives:
 The present study investigates the following objectives:

-Objective 1: Evaluate the performance of the models and compare the results.
+* Evaluate the performance of the models and compare the results.
-Objective 2: Build a dataset from agricultural fields for additional analysis.
+* Build a dataset from agricultural fields for additional analysis.

 ## Environment Requirements: